Benchmarking Cross-Domain Audio-Visual Deception Detection

 Different from IDGM in~\cite{shigradient} which aims to learn the features that are invariant across domains, MM-IDGM prioritizes learning the invariant features across domains for the same modalities by maximizing the gradient inner product between modality encoders.
 These inner gradient products are then dynamically adjusted based on the unimodal losses from previous steps.
 The remaining parts of the models are then optimized across domain by IDGM.
+Compared with IDGM, MM-IDGM has three key differences: 1) modality-specific encoder decomposition, 2) loss-adaptive modality-wise inner updates, and 3) hybrid optimization in which modality encoders and the remaining shared modules are updated differently.
 The MM-IDGM algorithm is developed based on the ``Fish" algorithm and is presented in Algorithm~\ref{alg:cap}.

 MM-IDGM first performs inner gradient updates on a cloned version of the original model, denoted as $\tilde{\theta}$, focusing on each modality encoder individually.
 The gradients for each modality encoder are dynamically adjusted based on previous unimodal losses, ensuring a more balanced learning rate across modalities.
 Finally, the weights of the original model, $\theta$, are updated by applying a weighted difference between the cloned model and the original one.